JamesRiversTech/bash-DNS-exfiltration/README.md

 # DNS Exfiltration Lab
-A simple two-script system for practicing DNS data exfiltration techniques in CTF and penetration testing environments.
+A simple proof of concept two-script system for DNS data exfiltration.
 # Overview
 Exfiltrate data from a target machine by encoding it in DNS queries.
 The listener captures and decodes the data automatically.
-Setup
 Requirements:

 Kali Linux (attacker/listener)